Child Custody in Florida

 Most cases are decided directly by the judge based on parent-testimony, evidence, and witnesses.
 It all comes down to the factors shown above.
 The judge will form a personal opinion of who prevails in each factor based on exactly what is presented in court.

-Occassionally a court appointed expert will assist the judge in coming to a decision.
+Occasionally a court-appointed expert will assist the judge in coming to a decision.
 The “expert” can take the form of a Guardian Ad Litem, a Social Investigator, or a Psychologist serving as a Custody Evaluator.
 Every Court-appointed expert will be looking for genuine feelings and intelligent decision-making from parents.
 They will have a favorable view of individuals who want their spouse to be a part of their children’s lives.
 A hostile approach towards the spouse may work against the individual’s favor.
 The children should lie at the heart of all the decisions made by either parent.
 Individuals who do not place their kids’ interests before their own feelings and prejudices risk losing majority time sharing.

 Another key factor is, of course, the competence of the parents in bringing up their kids.
 Either the judge or the court-appointed experts will decide who is the more nurturing, composed and competent of the two parents.
 In making this decision, he or she will look beyond income.
-Experts also look at how children respond during interviews and try to determine the preference for one parent.
+Experts also look at how children respond to interviews and try to determine the preference for one parent.
 You should be careful not to coach your children into giving your preferred answers.
 That is a bad strategy which can backfire on you.

 While you may not like what we’re about to suggest, it helps to consider it.
 You cannot keep your child completely away from your spouse; you must respect his/her right to be a parent.
-Your spouse may have been a terrible marital partner, but may have it in him or her to be a loving father/mother.
-By discounting this possibility, you deprive your child of love, care and guidance.
+Your spouse may have been a terrible marital partner but may have it in him or her to be a loving father/mother.
+By discounting this possibility, you deprive your child of love, care, and guidance.
 If you have watched Oscar-winning movie Kramer vs. Kramer, put yourself in the shoes of Joanna Kramer.
 Her workaholic and inattentive husband proved to be a wonderful father, so much so, that she decided that their son would be better off with him.
 The takeaway is to not isolate your child from his father/mother unless there is a strong reason to do it.
-There are cases where parents have been able to reach amicable decisions on time sharing despite one of them having a lifestyle that the other frowned upon.
+There are cases where parents have been able to reach amicable decisions on time-sharing despite one of them having a lifestyle that the other frowned upon.
 The bottom line is, both parents are important to their children’s well-being.
 Differences in lifestyle, opinions or values cannot justify ending or severely limiting a parent’s participation in the lives of children.

-On the flip side, if you have reasonable doubt to believe that your spouse may attempt to kidnap your child, you may be able to get a emergency temporary custody order.
-Your attorney will obtain an enforceable decree from court that specifies the temporary terms of custody.
+On the flip side, if you have reasonable doubt to believe that your spouse may attempt to kidnap your child, you may be able to get an emergency temporary custody order.
+Your attorney will obtain an enforceable decree from the court that specifies the temporary terms of custody.
 The decree can include a court order (“injunction”) that bans your spouse from removing your child from the state.
 If your spouse takes your child, you can produce the injunction to the police to get their assistance in retrieving your child.